Best holiday rental deals in Northern Ireland

 FAQs: Holiday Rentals & Lettings in Northern Ireland

-Rentals in Northern Ireland offer the best prices, with an annual average of £119.52 per night in 2019, which makes it the most budget-friendly holiday destination in the United Kingdom.
+Rentals in Northern Ireland offer amazing prices, costing an average of £116.26 per night in 2020, which makes it the most money-saving holiday destination in the United Kingdom.

-So you don't run out of accommodation options in Northern Ireland it is necessary to think ahead, as 47% of rentals are usually booked, according to last year's data.
+When visiting Northern Ireland, we recommend you to be proactive, as 60% of rentals are usually booked, according to last year's data.

-In 2019, the months with the largest number of properties available in Northern Ireland were March, June, and April with average availabilities of 78.8%, 76.6% and 74.75%, respectively.
+In 2019, the months with more free accommodation in Northern Ireland were January, February, and March with average availabilities of 60%, 49.2% and 49%, respectively.